vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

       Common applications for pre/post-installation scripts include:

       - Data masking scripts
-      - Register the database with DB monitoring solution
+      - Register the database with a database monitoring solution
-      - Scripts to update DNS/IPAM
+      - Scripts to update DNS and/or IPAM
-      - Scripts to automate application setup, such as app-level cloning for Oracle PeopleSoft
+      - Scripts to automate application setup

 #.
 Click **Next** and fill out the following fields to configure the Time Machine for your database: